IsraelZG/goldenraspberry/README-en.md

 (Não fala inglês?
 [Clique aqui](https://github.com/IsraelZG/goldenraspberry/blob/main/README.md) para ver essa página em português.)

-This project is a Java Spring Boot application that manages information about movies and producers, including those that have received the infamous Golden Raspberry Award.
-This guide will help you set up and run the project, as well as execute integration tests.
+This project is a Java Spring Boot application that manages information about movies and producers, including those who have received the infamous Golden Raspberry Award.
+There is only one endpoint available, which returns the producers who have received two consecutive awards, both in the longest and shortest time intervals.
+This guide will help you set up and run the project, as well as execute the integration tests.
 Prerequisites
 -------------